jump-dev/JuMP.jl/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-Welcome to JuMP!
-You can use this Github issue to suggest a new feature for JuMP.
+Welcome.
+Use this GitHub issue to suggest a new feature for JuMP.

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]

 **Describe the solution you'd like**
 A clear and concise description of what you want to happen.